Student Spotlight: Swati Chopra

 “The challenge of design to communicate through visual elements was highly inspiring to me and enriched my understanding of the social role of the artist,” she said.
 “I already had a strong appreciation for and ability with color and form, and had a keen observation – qualities essential to an excellent designer.
 I learned how design can be a problem-solving process and the pragmatic design approach taught at COD shaped and enhanced my native ability as a designer and harnessed my full potential as a graphic designer.”

-As a result, Chopra created a "vibrant and dazzling" design portfolio, which gave her the confidence to apply to the top graphic design programs in the country.
-She was accepted at the Rhode Island School of Design, Art Center College of Design in Pasadena, School of Visual Arts in New York, Milwaukee Institute of Art and Design, Columbia College in Chicago and Harrington College of Design, and she currently is pursuing her BFA at RISD.
+As a result, Chopra created a “vibrant and dazzling” design portfolio, which gave her the confidence to apply to the top graphic design programs in the country.
+She was accepted at the Rhode Island School of Design, Art Center College of Design in Pasadena, School of Visual Arts in New York, Milwaukee Institute of Art and Design, Columbia College in Chicago and Harrington College of Design.
+She selected RISD and earned her BFA with honors.

 Her goal is to obtain her Masters of Fine Arts degree in graphic design while gaining experience at a reputable design firm.
 Eventually she would like to teach at a college or university.

 Chopra credits College of DuPage for having a vitalizing effect on her career prospects, giving her professional design skills, and helping her mature as a human being.